kamuju25/Docker-basics/docker.md

 In case of the CMD instruction the command line parameters passed will get replaced entirely whereas in case of entry point the command line parameters will get appended.

+## Docker init

+In simple terms, docker init is like a setup wizard for your code.If you have an app ready but don't know how to "Dockerize" it, you run this command.
+It looks at your files, figures out what programming language you are using, and automatically writes the configuration files needed to run your app inside a container.

+`Before docker init`: You had to manually write complex text files (like a Dockerfile) and research "best practices" to make sure your app was secure and fast.

+`With docker init`: You type one command, answer a few questions (like "What version of Python are you using?"), and Docker does the heavy lifting for you.

 ## Environment Variables

 ![](images/media/image13.png)